pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

 Hardware Overview:

 Serial port at 9600 baudrate.
 The following pin mapping is for arduino duemilanove/uno/standlone AVR chips.
+(Please see pin mapping given image.)
 Arduino Mega/Due are NOT SUPPORTED this sketch.
 ----------------------------------------------------------
 	arduino pins      LCD pins